Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

-Although strictly simultaneous de novo synthesis of subunits is biologically unrealistic, the reported behavior of finite subunit fluctuations despite 100\% efficiency in such processes \cite{Laurenti2018} highlights an important technical question: namely, whether the previously reported bound~\cite{Hilfinger2016a} depends on making very specific assumptions such that even small deviations from those assumptions could lead to drastically different behavior.
+Although strictly simultaneous de novo synthesis of subunits is arguably unrealistic for most cellular processes, the reported behavior of finite subunit fluctuations despite 100\% efficiency in such processes \cite{Laurenti2018} highlights an important technical question: namely, whether the previously reported bound~\cite{Hilfinger2016a} depends on making very specific assumptions such that even small deviations from those assumptions could lead to drastically different behavior.